 Can a previous damage title or salvage title ever be replaced with a standard one?

+This is one of the reasons that rebuilt wrecks are usually not restored.
 One exception to this rule is an undamaged car that might be found at a salvage yard simply because of its age.

-An old muscle car, for example, can be stripped down and restored if it’s in good condition.
+For example, an old muscle car can be stripped down and restored if it’s in good condition.
 Such cars can be given a clean title as long as they haven’t sustained significant damage.